-I have been looking for and trying to describe a method through which someone would be able to investigate the power dynamic they were in so that they could discern whether or not they were in an abusive situation; or a poly situation; or an abusive, poly situation; or simply a situation where the power is not balanced in their favor.
+I have been looking for and trying to describe a method through which someone would be able to investigate the power dynamic they were in so that they could discern whether or not they were in an abusive situation; or a polyamorous situation; or an abusive, polyamorous situation; or simply a situation where the power is not balanced in their favor.
 I believe I have found something effective but it is all wrapped up in heavy language and concepts and takes some explaining.

 I am operating (as always) on some assumptions that must be communicated: The first being that I am polyamorous, specifically I identify as a relationship anarchist (If I *must* be defined….
 I guess) and this entails that I pursue multiple relationships; ethically, with the consent and foreknowledge of all involved parties, I will discuss more about my personal ethic at the end.

 - Polyamory has defined a number of new methods of interaction.
 This is all groundbreaking information.

 - Ground breaking information comes at the price of not fully being able to comprehend how someone could destructively use what you have developed positively for positive use.
 I believe the ladder is a tool for evaluating positive use.

 - The knowledge base on polyamory is new.
 Most information and knowledge formation has happened within the last fifty years, and really mostly within the last ten.
 This is ridiculously YOUNG information.
 It is active and engaged and changing and evolving over time.
 We have the ability to adapt it and see old factors in new lights.